bertofurth/Seagate-Central-Debian/README.md

 The image name will be something like "Debian-for-SC-XXXX-XX-XX.img"

+As of writing the image will install Debian version 11, "Bullseye".

 For interested parties, these images were created using the procedure documented in this project by HOWTO-create-debian-image.md